List of Pound Puppies characters: Other dogs

-Buster – A puppy who often turns into a tornado and breaks everything.
+Buster – a puppy who often turns into a tornado and breaks everything.
 In reality, he has no loving family to teach him manners.
 When the Belleveshires' library is wrecked by Catgut, the Pound Puppies think Buster does it.
 After the Pound Puppies and Holly are kicked out of the Beleveshires' mansion, Nose Marie blames Buster, even though Buster is not the one who wrecked the library.
-While the other Pound Puppies and Holly foils Katrina's plan to close down the pound, Nose Marie apologizes to Buster and Buster forgives her.
+While the other Pound Puppies and Holly foil Katrina's plan to close down the pound, Nose Marie apologizes to Buster and Buster forgives her.
 Buster is later adopted by the Belveshires after making Hubert, the Belveshires' only son, happy.
-He appears in From Wags to Riches.
-Voiced by Pat Fraley.
+He appears in "From Wags to Riches", voiced by Pat Fraley.

-The Three Wise Guys: Byron, Fleeco, and Wolfie – A trio of canine comedians who are looking for the Star Puppy in The Star Pup.
+The Three Wise Guys: Byron, Fleeco, and Wolfie – a trio of canine comedians who are looking for the Star Puppy in "The Star Pup".
 Byron P. Fleabottom is a small Aidi and his partners are Fleeco, a tall, lanky Beagle-Harrier, and Wolfie, a round Bearded Collie who only honks his nose and has a crush on Bright Eyes.
-The Three Wise Guys are a play on the Marx Brothers (with Byron inspired by Groucho Marx, Wolfie inspired by Harpo Marx, and Fleeco inspired by Chico Marx.) and their theme song are played to the tune of Three Blind Mice (inspired by The Three Stooges).
+The Three Wise Guys are a play on the Marx Brothers (with Byron inspired by Groucho Marx, Wolfie by Harpo Marx, and Fleeco by Chico Marx) and their theme song is played to the tune of Three Blind Mice (inspired by The Three Stooges).
 Fleeco, Wolfie and Byron are voiced by Pat Fraley, Frank Welker and Roger Rose, respectively.

-Arf – A puppy who usually "arfs" in between his sentences in The Rescue Pups.
-Arf is heartbroken when Jody's mother refuses to let Jody adopted him.
+Arf – a puppy who usually "arfs" in between his sentences in "The Rescue Pups".
+Arf is heartbroken when Jody's mother refuses to let Jody adopt him.
 When Jody is in trouble, Arf and the Pound Puppies, along with the Fire Department and the Police Department, rescue Jody.
 In the end, Jody's mother changes her mind and Arf is adopted.
-Voiced by Kath Soucie.
+Arf is voiced by Kath Soucie.

-Tiny – A little puppy who has a limp in Happy Howlidays.
+Tiny – a little puppy who has a limp in "Happy Howlidays".
 He is chased out of an alley by two alley dogs who hate stray dogs.
 Tiny is rescued by the Pound Puppies.
 Later, the Pound Puppies taught the alley dogs that friendship should be important.
 Heartbroken, the alley dogs apologize to Tiny and wish him Merry Christmas.
 Tiny, The Pound Puppies, and the Two Alley Dogs howl to the tune of God rest you merry, gentlemen when Holly's Puppy Pound is closed.
 When the pound is reopened, Tiny is adopted by a boy named Charlie.
 The fate of his former bullies is unknown.
 Tiny is inspired by Tiny Tim, a character from Charles Dickens' A Christmas Carol who also is crippled.
 He is voiced by Danny Cooksey and the two alley dogs are voiced by Frank Welker and Brian Cummings.